evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 ## How infection spreads?

 Infectious disease is the one that can spread from human to human.
-Since each sick person can infect healthy people around him, the more infected people are in the population, the more people are being infected each day.
+Since each sick person can infect healthy people around him, the more infected people are there in the population, the more people are being infected each day.
 In math language this means that the rate of change of `N` (the number of infected people) with time `t` is proportional to the number of infected people:

 <div class='Equation isTextCentered'>
   <span></span>